 Necessity of Appellate Counsel

 Appellate work is significantly different from trial work.
 It is extremely detail oriented, and requires an intimate knowledge of appellate procedure and practice.
-Appellate work is not the recycling of trial level points and authorities.
 Appellate briefs receive greater judicial scrutiny than trial level points and authorities because three judges (or maybe seven) will read them.
-Appellate judges will have more time to study the attorney’s work product.
-They will also have more staff to help them identify errors in counsel’s reasoning, misstatements of law and inaccurate citations of authority, and to do original research to uncover ideas and authorities that counsel may have missed.
+Appellate judges will have more time to study the attorney’s work product, and will have more staff to help them identify errors in counsel’s reasoning, misstatements of law and inaccurate citations of authority, and to do original research to uncover ideas and authorities that counsel may have missed.

 “[A]ppellate practice entails rigorous original work in its own right.
 The appellate practitioner who takes trial level points and authorities and, without reconsideration or additional research, merely shovels them in to an appellate brief, is producing a substandard product.”